-Measures are taken to identify, prevent, and manage hypoglycaemia in newborn infants who are at risk for impaired metabolic adaptation, including those with growth restriction, maternal diabetes, asphyxia, maternal beta-blocker medication.
+Measures are taken to identify, prevent, and manage hypoglycaemia in newborn infants who are at risk for impaired metabolic adaptation within the first 72 hours of life, including those with prolonged fetal distress, growth restriction, maternal diabetes, asphyxia, maternal beta-blocker medication.

-Newborn infants with suspected earlyonset infection receive prompt diagnosis and effective treatment of sepsis while avoiding overuse of antibiotics.
+Newborn infants with suspected early onset infection receive prompt diagnosis and effective treatment of sepsis while avoiding overuse of antibiotics.